By Susan D’Agostino, François Diaz-Maurin | June 6, 2022

-But ever since Russia’s late-February invasion of Ukraine, political leaders, nuclear arms control experts, and world citizens have tried to answer some version of the question: Will Putin use nuclear weapons in his war in Ukraine?
+But ever since Russia’s February 2022 invasion of Ukraine, political leaders, nuclear arms control experts, and world citizens have tried to answer some version of the question: Will Putin use nuclear weapons in his war in Ukraine?

-The utterances by individuals of note listed below might have been responses to this question.
-These statements, arranged chronologically, offer a still-unfolding existential narrative on whether nuclear war may or may not be imminent.
+The utterances by individuals of note listed below, arranged chronologically, offer a still-unfolding existential narrative on whether nuclear war may or may not be imminent.

-Editor’s note: This article updates the original, which was published on April 27.
+Editor’s note: This article updates the original, which was published on April 27, 2022, and a previous update on June 6, 2022.

 “I frankly think that the chances of nuclear use are greater than one percent but they are not 10 percent,” said Rose Gottemoeller, former undersecretary of state for arms control and international security and former deputy secretary general of NATO.
 “But the consequences of Putin using a single nuclear weapon, whether a demonstration strike or in any other way, we have to take it extremely seriously.”